Kara Swisher: Other activities

-Swisher has also served as a judge for Mayor Michael Bloomberg's NYC BigApps competition in New York.

-Swisher told Rolling Stone writer Claire Hoffman: "A lot of these people I cover are babies", Swisher says.
-"I always call them papier-mâché – they just wilt."
+Swisher was a judge for Mayor Michael Bloomberg's NYC BigApps competition in New York.
+She told Rolling Stone writer Claire Hoffman: "A lot of these people I cover are babies", Swisher says.
+"I always call them papier-mâché–they just wilt."

-In 2016, Swisher announced she planned to run for mayor of San Francisco as a Democrat in 2023.
-She was then described as likely to run on a "highly progressive" platform.
+Swisher appeared as herself in a 2015 episode of the HBO show Silicon Valley.

 Swisher wrote of her experiences working for The McLaughlin Group in a 2018 Slate article, in which she alleged that host John McLaughlin abused staff and sexually harassed women.
 Reflecting on his death from prostate cancer in 2016, she wrote, "I’m so glad he’s dead.
 Seriously, I’m glad he’s dead.
 He was a jackass.
 He deserved it."

-In January 2019, Swisher told people who disapproved of a Gillette advertisement, following the January 2019 Lincoln Memorial confrontation "And to all you aggrieved folks who thought this Gillette ad was too much bad-men-shaming, after we just saw it come to life with those awful kids and their fetid smirking harassing that elderly man on the Mall: Go fuck yourselves."
-Citing Swisher's comment as an example of how inaccurate many media accounts of the story had been, Caitlin Flanagan of The Atlantic Monthly observed, "You know the left has really changed in this country when you find its denizens ... lionizing the social attitudes of the corporate monolith Procter & Gamble."
-Swisher apologized in a follow-up tweet two days later.
+In January 2019, Swisher told people who disapproved of a Gillette advertisement after the January 2019 Lincoln Memorial confrontation, "... to all you aggrieved folks who thought this Gillette ad was too much bad-men-shaming, after we just saw it come to life with those awful kids and their fetid smirking harassing that elderly man on the Mall: Go __ yourselves."
+Citing Swisher's comment as an example of how inaccurate many media accounts of the story had been, Caitlin Flanagan of The Atlantic Monthly observed, "You know the left has really changed in this country when you find its denizens... lionizing the social attitudes of the corporate monolith Procter & Gamble."
+Swisher apologized in a tweet two days later.

-In 2021, Swisher hosted the official companion podcast for the third season of HBO's TV series Succession.
+In 2021 and 2023, Swisher hosted the official companion podcast for the third and fourth seasons of HBO's TV series Succession.
+In 2024, she received criticism for her book “Burn Book: A Tech Love Story," with critics saying that it was "anti-worker."